Pastew/adblockSimulator/README.md

 5. Don't pieces of ads to get through security using red controller.
 6. Pass pieces of memes using green controller.

+NOTE: Please make sure that there is nothing red or green in the background.
+NOTE2: Some shades of red/green might now work well.
+Try to use some other object.

 Example controllers:
 ![Alt text](controllers.PNG?raw=true "controllers.PNG")